trevor-inflection/deepteam/README.md

 Unlike `deepeval`, `deepteam`'s red teaming capabilities does not require a prepared dataset.
 This is because adversarial attacks to your LLM application is dynamically simulated at red teaming time based on the list of `vulnerabilities` you wish to red team for.

 > [!NOTE]
-> You'll need to set your `OPENAI_API_KEY` as an enviornment variable before running the `red_team()` function, since `deepteam` uses LLMs to both generate adversarial attacks and evaluate LLM outputs.
+> You'll need to set your `OPENAI_API_KEY` as an environment variable or use `deepteam set-api-key sk-proj-...` before running the `red_team()` function, since `deepteam` uses LLMs to both generate adversarial attacks and evaluate LLM outputs.
 To use **ANY** custom LLM of your choice, [check out this part of the docs](https://docs.confident-ai.com/guides/guides-using-custom-llms).

 <br />